nyplex/Simon-game/readme.md

 ## Illustrations/Media

-There is only 2 illustrations on this website, the rest have been done using CSS.
+There are only 2 illustrations on this website, the rest has been done using CSS.
-The first illustration is main background, I have used this "website" to generate the svg background.
-The other illustrtion is the logo that I have created myself using figma.
+The first illustration is the main background, I have used this "website" to generate the svg background.
+The other illustration is the logo that I have created myself using Figma.

-In the project, I have used arround 15 differents sounds FX.
-Those sounds have been created and designed by Raphael Teixera and I have all the rights to use them.
+In the project, I have used around 15 different sounds FX.
+These sounds have been created and designed by Raphael Teixeira and I have all the rights to use them.

 <h1 align="center">Technologies</h1>